javers/javers.github.io/documentation/domain-configuration/index.md

 ValueObject instances has a 'best effort' global identifier called [ValueObjectId]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/ValueObjectId.html).
-It consists of the owning Entity InstanceId and the path in a object subtree.
+It consists of the owning Entity InstanceId and the path in an object subtree.

 **Comparing strategy** for ValueObjects is property-by-property.